-If you are reading an article on Impact Evaluation procedure chances are that you are in the end of the program phase.
-Thus, if the baseline survey is missed in the beginning you cannot go back to collect that data.
+If you are reading an article on the Impact Evaluation procedure, the chances are that you are at the end of the program phase.
+Thus, if the baseline survey is missed initially, you cannot go back to collect that data.
 Here are a few things we can do:

-- Find another dataset to serve as a baseline, this can be a secondary data collected by a different agency on similar parameters.
+- Find another dataset to serve as a baseline; this can be secondary data collected by a different agency on similar parameters.

-- If no such study can be referred you can use publicly available a national survey data and create a counterfactual group using propensity score matching.
-If you are evaluating a national or sector-wide intervention that this is a completely reasonable approach.
+- If no such study can be referred, you can use publicly available national survey data and create a counterfactual group using propensity score matching if you evaluate a national or sector-wide intervention that this is a completely reasonable approach.

-- A survey can be performed by asking respondents of an interest group to recall on the variables in focus.
+- A survey can be performed by asking respondents of an interest group to recall the variables in focus.
 It is practical if we expect a major life change resulting from the initiative.
 For example, farmers are expected to remember what it was like in the absence of irrigation 5 years back.
-If you choose to do this make note of below:
+If you choose to do this, make a note of below:

 - People often consider past events more recent than they actually were.
-Use some time and a historic benchmark to avoid this psychological conundrum.
+Use some time and a historical benchmark to avoid this psychological conundrum.

 - Don’t expect your respondents to remember exact figures like dates, time, prices, etc. Give range values to keep them comfortable.

 The purpose of the evaluation is not just to measure but evaluate results.
-In this step, we need to weigh in the qualitative data alongside the numbers gathered to make a deeper study on the impact actions.
-The feedback from field data collectors comes handy here.
-They can give perspective on the situation, status and people lives as well the authenticity of the experiment.
-The second type of qualitative data would be the inferences are drawn and cause-effect relationships established at the beginning of the experiment.
+In this step, we need to weigh in the qualitative data alongside the numbers gathered to study the impact of actions.
+The feedback from field data collectors comes in handy here.
+They can give perspective on the situation, status, people's lives, and the authenticity of the experiment.
+The second type of qualitative data would be that the inferences are drawn and cause-effect relationships established at the beginning of the experiment.
 Do they still go in-line with the numbers?
-If not, where did you miss?
+If not, where did you miss it?

 Read More: 5 Worst Mistakes to Avoid in M&E Software Selection

-These are some of the steps you can take to effectively conduct an impact evaluation.
-Be sure to check out our complete guide to Actionable Impact Management to further understand the process of social impact monitoring, evaluation and assessment.
+These are some of the steps you can take to conduct an impact evaluation effectively.
+Be sure to check out our complete guide to Actionable Impact Management to understand further the process of social impact monitoring, evaluation, and assessment.